Buzor10/algoperfe/README.md

-# Algorand Perfect - Elevating Algorans NFTs to new heights
+# Algorand Perfect - Elevating Algorand NFTs to new heights

 ## Introduction